mysterycodesociety/sinatra-app/hearting_tweets.md

 ## Many to Many Relationships

-Twitter not only allows users to create tweets - it allows other users to heart tweeets.
+Twitter not only allows users to create tweets - it allows other users to heart tweets.

 ```
 A tweet has many hearts.